-If you have two or more years' membership and you are over the minimum pension age and your pay reduces by at least 10%, you can apply for the higher rate of pay to be protected for pension purposes.
+If you have two or more years' qualifying membership and you are over the minimum pension age and your pay reduces by at least 10% under a step-down arrangement agreed with your employer, you can apply for the higher rate of pay to be protected for pension purposes.
 An application must be made after 12 months but within 15 months of the pensionable pay reducing.
 This can only be done once, your pay must not have been subject to any other deductions in the previous 12 months and the reduction to your pay must be as a result of you taking up a job in a less demanding role or with less responsibilities.
 Your pensionable pay must remain reduced for at least a year.
 When you leave, your benefits to the date of reduction will be based on this rate of pay, or your actual rate of pay if that is better for you.

-More information about voluntary protection of pay can be found on our website at: www.nhsbsa.nhs.uk/nhs-pensions
+From 1 October 2023 you may be able to draw down some of your pension following partial retirement.
+More information can be found on our website: www.nhsbsa.nhs.uk/nhs-pensions